ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     archive.
 These logs include but are not limited to: answer histories, question access logs, submission logs, IP addresses, ...

+!!! abstract "[US-AC-00] Anonymization"
+    As a <b>teacher</b>, I want to be able to generated anonymized exports that I can share with colleagues or students, so that I can discuss the results without revealing the identity the respective student.

 ### File Formats and Data Handling